Looking to upgrade your WFH setup? Here's how YouTuber Sean Chandler works | CNN Underscored

 “I wanted an audio setup that was easier than an interface and a Spark mic that was on a stand in front of me, [which] wasn’t really designed for this purpose,” says Chandler.
 “It sounded great, but it was just a clunky setup.
 So I bought a Blue Yeti.
 It’s a USB mic plugged straight into the computer.
 It made it much simpler.”

-Chandler is one of countless creators that use the Blue Yeti — which is our pick for best microphone — thanks to its accurate and crisp audio, four handy recording modes, useful controls and solid construction.
+Chandler is one of countless creators who use the Blue Yeti — which is our pick for best microphone — thanks to its accurate and crisp audio, four handy recording modes, useful controls and solid construction.
 We’ve also found the Yeti to hold up well throughout years of heavy use, delivering reliable sound for Twitch streams, podcasts and long days spent on video calls in a remote-work world.

 For coming alive on camera: Fancierstudio Lighting Kit ($99, originally $109.99; amazon.com)